-- (iii) The engagement of an Emergency Health Provider for the construction project site shall be considered as having complied with the requirement of accessibility to the nearest hospital facilities. - (iv) The Contractor shall always have in the construction site the required minimum inventory of medicines, supplies and equipment.
+- construction project site shall be considered as having complied with the requirement of accessibility to the nearest hospital facilities. - (iv) The Contractor shall always have in the construction site the required minimum inventory of medicines, supplies and equipment.

 (b.5) Construction Safety Signages and Barricades